aehrc/RAPpoet/README.md

 ```
 git clone https://github.com/aehrc/RAPpoet.git
 ```
-This pipeline doesn't adhere to a specific input or directory structure and depends on your RAP storage setup as well as the VCFs you are using.
-Instead, a set of template scripts are provided in the `scripts_templates` folder, which you need to edit to match your configuration.

-UKBB 500K VCFs were designed to contain variants within specific genome windows, resulting in some files having no variant information.
-We determined that a file size of over 3.77MB indicates a non-empty VCF.
-Our list of non-empty VCFs is included in the `chr_vcf_lists` folder.
+Repo folders:
 ```
 |-- script_templates
 |-- chr_vcf_lists
 ```
+This pipeline doesn't require a specific directory structure, rather depends on your RAP storage (clouds bucket) setup.
+Instead, a set of template scripts are provided in the `scripts_templates` folder, which you need to edit to match your configuration.

+The UKBB 500K VCFs (default cohort) were designed to contain variants within specific genome windows, resulting in some files having no variant information.
+We determined that a file size of over 3.77MB indicates a non-empty VCF.
+Our list of non-empty VCFs is included in the `chr_vcf_lists` folder.

 ### Software
 All tools (AKA Apps & applets on RAP) required to run the RAPpoet pipeline are globally installed on RAP.
-The process predominantly makes use of the Swiss Army Knife (SAK) App.
+The pipeline makes use of the Swiss Army Knife (SAK) App.
 SAK is a generic app which can be used to perform common file operations or bioinformatics manipulations- it is preloaded with the following tools:
 * bcftools (v1.15.1)
 * bedtools (v2.30.0)
 * BGEN (v1.1.7)